vishnuchakr/Picasso-vanGogh-Identifier/README.md

 4. Classes: The number of classes we want to recognize.
 In this case, there are two (Picasso or van Gogh).

+On line 14, I construct the model using Sequential() from Keras, since I'm sequentially adding layers to the CNN.

+Line 15 initializes shape of the input using a channels last format, the default for Tensorflow.

+On lines 17 - 26, I add a CONV => RELU => POOL layer two times I'll refer to these as C,R,P layers.

+For the first C,R,P layer, the CONV layer will have 20 convolution filters.
+I then apply a ReLu function, followed by 2x2 max pooling in both the x and y directions with a stride of 2.

+For the next C,R,P layer, the CONV layer has 50 convolution filers.
+It's common to see the number of CONV filters increase the deeper we go into the network.

+Lines 28 - 38 make up the final block of code in this file.

+On line 29, I take the output of the preceding MaxPooling2D layer and flatten it into a single vector.
+This allows me to apply my dense/fully-connected layers.
+The fully-connected layers consist of 500 nodes (Line 30).
+On line 31, I pass this through a final ReLu activation function.

+On line 34, I define another fully-connected layer, with the number of nodes equal to the number of classes that I want to recognize.
+This dense layer is given to a softmax classifier, which will yield the probability of each class being outputted.

+Finally, Line 42 returns the fully constructed deep learning + Keras image classifier to the calling function.

 <h3>train_network.py</h3>

 <h3>validate_network.py</h3>